ExitValue.ai

 How Food Manufacturing Companies Are Valued

 Food manufacturing is one of the widest-ranging valuation sectors in M&A because the category spans everything from a single-facility co-packer doing $5M in revenue to a multi-brand CPG platform generating $500M+.
-The spread between 5x and 14x EBITDA is real — and almost entirely driven by whether you own the brand or manufacture for someone else.
+The spread between 5x and an earnings multiple is real, and almost entirely driven by whether you own the brand or manufacture for someone else.

 Branded vs. Contract Manufacturing: The Valuation Divide

-Branded food companies with recognized consumer brands, retail distribution, and marketing infrastructure consistently trade at 10-14x EBITDA in the current market.
-Strategic acquirers like Conagra, General Mills, and Hormel pay these premiums because they're acquiring shelf space, consumer loyalty, and growth potential — not just manufacturing capacity.
+Branded food companies with recognized consumer brands, retail distribution, and marketing infrastructure consistently trade at platform-tier earnings multiples in the current market.
+Strategic acquirers like Conagra, General Mills, and Hormel pay these premiums because they're acquiring shelf space, consumer loyalty, and growth potential, not just manufacturing capacity.

-Contract manufacturers and co-packers typically trade at 5-8x EBITDA.
+Contract manufacturers and co-packers typically trade at platform-tier earnings multiples.
 These businesses are valued more conservatively because revenue depends on customer contracts that can shift to competitors.
 The exception is contract manufacturers with specialized capabilities (aseptic processing, organic certification, complex formulations) that create meaningful switching costs.

-Private label manufacturers fall in the middle at 7-10x EBITDA, particularly those with strong retail relationships and the R&D capability to develop retailer-branded products.
-Our transaction data shows median EV/EBITDA of 10.9x across all food manufacturing deals, but SMB deals under $25M average 5-8x.
+Private label manufacturers fall in the middle at platform-tier earnings multiples, particularly those with strong retail relationships and the R&D capability to develop retailer-branded products.
+Our transaction data shows median earnings multiple of 10.9x across all food manufacturing deals, but SMB deals under $25M average 5-8x.

 Key Value Drivers in Food Manufacturing